DETAILED ACTION

 Regarding claim 1, Van Berkel teaches a system for ionizing a sample (various embodiments seen in figures.
 Col. 2, lines 43-56 teach a system for analyzing samples), the system comprising:

-a probe (probe, see abstract) comprising a primary channel (solvent delivery conduit fig. 4b, 166 for example, wherein the sample conduit is arranged on probe at different positions throughout figures) and a spray channel (liquid extraction channel, for example 174 in figure 4b) intersecting at a fixed orientation relative to each other (as seen in figure 4b, different orientations seen in other figures) at an opening in a tip (170) of the probe (154 see figure 4a)
+a probe (probe, see abstract) comprising a body (body 154 of probe 150 seen in figures 4a-4b) that has etched therein (note product by process, see discussion above) a primary channel (solvent delivery conduit fig. 4b, 166 for example, wherein the sample conduit is arranged on probe at different positions throughout figures) and a spray channel (liquid extraction channel, for example 174 in figure 4b) intersecting at a fixed orientation in the body (174/166 are in the body 154 as seen in figure 4a-1b) relative to each other (as seen in figure 4b, different orientations seen in other figures), the body further comprising at an opening (170 of 154)

-wherein a width of the primary channel, a width of the spray channel, and a width of the opening form a triangle comprising an apex and a height of the triangle is about equal to the width of each of the primary channel, and the spray channel (see annotated figures below);
+wherein a width of the primary channel, a width of the spray channel, and a width of the opening form a triangle within the body comprising an apex within the body, which apex is opposite the opening and a height of the triangle is equal (interpreted as about as there is no support the height to be equal to the width) to the width of each of the primary channel, and the spray channel (see annotated figures below);

 PNG